Tutorial: Azure Active Directory integration with Signagelive

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.

-To configure the integration of Signagelive into Azure AD, you need to add Signagelive from the gallery to your list of managed SaaS apps.
+To configure the integration of Signagelive into Azure AD, first add Signagelive from the gallery to your list of managed SaaS apps.

-To add Signagelive from the gallery, perform the following steps:
+To add Signagelive from the gallery, take the following steps:

 Configure and test Azure AD single sign-on

 In this section, you configure and test Azure AD single sign-on with Signagelive based on a test user called Britta Simon.
-For single sign-on to work, a link relationship between an Azure AD user and the related user in Signagelive needs to be established.
+For single sign-on to work, you must establish a link between an Azure AD user and the related user in Signagelive.

-To configure and test Azure AD single sign-on with Signagelive, you need to complete the following building blocks:
+To configure and test Azure AD single sign-on with Signagelive, first complete the following building blocks:

-- Configure Signagelive Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure Signagelive single sign-on to configure the single sign-on settings on the application side.

-- Create Signagelive test user - to have a counterpart of Britta Simon in Signagelive that is linked to the Azure AD representation of user.
+- Create a Signagelive test user to have a counterpart of Britta Simon in Signagelive that is linked to the Azure AD representation of the user.

 Configure Azure AD single sign-on